DISHDevEx/cntf-puppeteer-tests/README.md

 # CNTF - Pupeteer Tests

 ## Purpose
-This source code repository stores the configurations to peform normal user activities (e.g. watching a YouTube video) via a UE connected to the 5G network.
+This source code repository stores the configurations to peform normal user activities (e.g. watching a YouTube video) on a UE connected to the 5G network.
+This gives insights on how well a 5g core can support normal user activities at a baseline level.

 ## Deployment
 Prerequisites:

-* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create a cluster, security groups and IAM roles.*
+* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles.*
 * *Please ensure that the "CNTF-Main" branch has been deployed, as this ensures that the cluster and other necessary AWS infrastructure are available to support the execution of scripts in this repository.*

 Steps: